jessepharrison/puhti-r/r-documentation/r-env.md

 You can also run R scripts non-interactively using batch job files.
 This is particularly useful for jobs that require multiple cores or a lot of memory.
 See this [link](https://docs.csc.fi/#computing/running/creating-job-scripts/) for detailed information on how to prepare batch jobs.
 Information on submitting array jobs can be found [here](https://docs.csc.fi/#computing/running/array-jobs/).

-An example for submitting a single-processor R batch job on Puhti:
+Below is an example for submitting a single-processor R batch job on Puhti.
+Note that the `test` partition is used here (which has a time limit of 15 minutes and is used for testing purposes only).

 ```
 #!/bin/bash -l